photo: guide's archive

 • Skills

-walk, trot, gallop
+walk, trot, canter

 We will ride into wild parts of Albania, untouched by human hand, visit natural monuments, villages and towns, spend time with shepherds, meet friendly locals and spend evenings and nights at their homes.
 We want our riders to experience the real life of Albanian families of different descent, traditions and material status and enjoy the ride through this amazing country.